Immanuel Nobel

 Immanuel Nobel the Younger (/noʊˈbɛl/ noh-BEL, /sv/; 24 March 1801 – 3 September 1872) was a Swedish engineer, architect, inventor and industrialist.
 He was the inventor of the rotary lathe used in plywood manufacturing and also designed and worked on several inventions such as an improved underwater mine used in the Crimean war.
 He was a member of the Nobel family and the father of Robert Nobel, Ludvig Nobel, Alfred Nobel and Emil Oskar Nobel.
 In 1827, he married the children's mother, Andriette Ahlsell.
 Nobel also often experimented with nitroglycerin with his sons, one of whom, Emil, died from an explosion at his father's factory Heleneborg in Stockholm in 1864.
 Nobel suffered a stroke and died on 3 September 1872.

 Biography

 Early life and education

-As Nobel's family could not afford formal education, his father taught him how to read and write.
+Nobel's family could not afford formal education for him, his father taught him how to read and write.
 At the age of 14, Nobel became a sailor, then after his return to Sweden in 1819 when he was 18, he went into the building industry.
-Sometime between 1822 and 1825, Nobel attended lessons at the Swedish University of Agricultural Science's engineering college in Stockholm.
+Sometime between 1822 and 1825, Nobel attended lessons at the Swedish University of Agricultural Sciences engineering college in Stockholm.
 In 1827, he married Andriette Ahlsell, of whose children eight survived infancy.